UK climate policy can curb energy price shocks - report

 "Our modelling results therefore indicate the UK's sensitivity to oil and gas price shocks could be reduced by around 60 percent in 2050 through the introduction of such climate change policies," the report said.

-Despite the stagnating economy and tough austerity measures, the UK should continue to strive to reach its climate goals because it makes more economic sense, said Mike Landy, senior policy officer at the Renewable Energy Association.
+Despite the stagnating economy and tough austerity measures, the UK should continue to strive to reach its climate goals because it makes more economic sense, said Mike Landy, senior policy officer at the Renewable Energy Association (REA).

 While fossil fuel price rises added more than 160 pounds to the average energy bill last year, support for renewables accounted for 20 pounds of the average energy bill, he said.